alovajs/alovajs.github.io/docs/tutorial/02-getting-started/11-congratulations.md

 import NavCard from '@site/src/components/NavCard';

 🎉 Congratulations!
-You have completed the basic use of alova.
-So far, you can use alova to meet your daily project development.
-You can freely choose the next learning content according to your own interests.
+You have completed the basics of alova.
+By now, you can use alova for your everyday project development.
+Feel free to pick the next topic based on your interests.

 <NavCard list={[
 {